 You want to borrow $200,000 to buy a house.
 What are the monthly mortgage payments if the interest rate is 6% for 30 years?

-Solution: In the above example, we asked how much one would have to save per month or per year to have $1,000,000 in 50 years.
+Solution: In the above example, we asked how much one must save per month or per year to have $1,000,000 in 50 years.
 In other words, what periodic payments would we have to make to have a future value of $1,000,000?
-Here, we take out a loan, and thus, we already have the money, whose present value, or discounted value, is equal to the amount of the loan.
-The monthly payment would be the annuity payment, A. Thus, we use the equation for the present value, because the present value is already known, and what we need to know is how much are the payments going to be if the length of the loan is 30 years, and the interest rate is 6% annually.
+Here, we take out a loan, and thus, we already have the money, whose present value, or discounted value, = the amount of the loan.
+The monthly payment would be the annuity payment, A. Thus, we use the equation for the present value, because the present value is already known, and what we need to know is how much the payments will be if the length of the loan is 30 years, and the interest rate is 6% annually.

-Because we know 3 of the 4 variables, but not A, the monthly payment, we solve for A by dividing both sides of the above equation by the factor (1 - (1 + i)-n)/i, but note that to divide by a fraction is the same as multiplying the numerator by the inverse of the fraction, and so, we can simplify further:
+Because we know 3 of the 4 variables, but not A, the monthly payment, we solve for A by dividing both sides of the present value of annuity equation by the factor (1 - (1 + r)-n)/r, but note that to divide by a fraction is the same as multiplying the numerator by the inverse of the fraction, and so, we can simplify further:

 A = PV